Aura · Momentum-aware flight intelligence

 Displacement is an effect.
 In fast-changing flight, reacting only to position means reacting after energy has already moved through the system.

-Aura is built around force, inertia, thrust, drag, and control authority — the variables that shape what the aircraft is becoming next.
+Velocity, inertia, thrust, drag, and control authority reveal what the aircraft is becoming next.

 The solution